 Lightning is electricity, just like the kind that comes out of a home wall socket into a lamp or TV.
 Lightning is caused by tiny, subatomic particles that have a + or - charge.
 When they move from one cloud to another, or from a cloud to the ground...well, that's lightning!

 As a lightning bolt travels in a micro-second through the air, it pushes apart the air.
 This "push" travels as a sound wave which is slower than the flash of lightning.
 That's why you see the lightning first, and then hear the thunder.

-According to the following information, which month is likely to have the most precipitation (as rain) and lightning?
+The chart below shows which month is likely to have the most precipitation (as rain) and lightning.